ak98/DCP.CoMonad/readme.md

 You can create your own class for Error handling easily - just derive from the abstract RezErrorBase class.

+To return an error, simply return RezErrBase eg RezErr.OverThrow which is implicitly converted to the appropriate Result&lt;T&gt;

 ## Worlds Collide

 Handling transitions from values to Result